U.S. snowboarder Brock Crouch rescued after being buried in Whistler, B.C., avalanche

 “Luckily for me, I was with some of the most experienced people in the world when it comes to backcountry safety and without them I wouldn’t be here today ...
 I can’t wait to get back on my board and shred with everyone again!”

-Crouch has competed in three X Games and was also part of the 2017 U.S. surfing team that won gold at the I.S.A.
+Mr. Crouch has competed in three X Games and was also part of the 2017 U.S. surfing team that won gold at the I.S.A.
 World Junior Surfing Championships in Japan.

-His talent agency said Crouch is not ready to speak with media and is focused on recovering.
+His talent agency said Mr. Crouch is not ready to speak with media and is focused on recovering.